-3 Experimental method
+2 Experimental method

-Monodisperse bubbles were produced using a flow-focusing device [6, 12, 13].
-The device is based on the co-flow of surfactant solution and pressurised gas and can produce monodisperse bubbles of diameter between 20 $\mu$ m and 2.2 mm by varying the liquid flow rate, the gas pressure and outlet-nozzle diameter.
-For the purposes of experiment, a sample may be considered to be effectively 'monodisperse' if the dispersity (the ratio of standard deviation to mean of the bubble diameter distribution) is less than 5% [5].
-Our surfactant solution was composed of a 5% volume commercially-available detergent Fairy Liquid in water.
-This has been previously found to produce stable foams suitable for a wide variety of foam experiments.
-Our gas phase was formed of oxygen-free nitrogen into which the relatively insoluble compound perfluorohexane was dissolved to reduce the rate of coarsening in the foam [14, 15, 16, 17].
+Monodisperse bubbles were produced using a flow-focusing device.
+6,12,13 The device is based on the co-flow of surfactant solution and pressurised gas and can produce monodisperse bubbles of diameter between 20 μ m and 2.2 mm by varying the liquid flow rate, the gas pressure and outlet-nozzle diameter.
+For the purposes of experiment, a sample may be considered to be effectively monodisperse if the dispersity (the ratio of standard deviation to mean of the bubble diameter distribution) is less than 5%.
+Our surfactant solution was composed of a 5% volume sample to be considered monodisperse over the course of the experiment.
+In addition to modifying the structure, coarsening could also lead to significant blurring in the final 3D images due to motion during the 2 hour image acquisition time.